Meanwhile...

 "You get the hot water!," Nina said.
 "Better yet leave that ugly old thingy alone!
 Dammit, Fab, you are such a schmuck!"
 (I didn't like Nina, but at least she had some sense.
 She wasn't Fabrizio's girlfriend very long, either.)

-Now Fabrizio said, “Yeah, Father Vinnie and Aunt Maria is probably right to worry a bunch.
+Now Fabrizio said, “Yeah, Father Vinnie and Aunt Anna is probably right to worry a bunch.
 Tony’s mixed up big with those Torrentinos, Barilles and Mellios, and Carlo Cavelli and old John Scalish, who we all know's his real name is John Scalise.
 Tony should know better than to mess with them guys, them guys is mostly transports from New York."

 Fabrizio laughed his high weird hyena laugh.
 "Maybe he thinks he don’t make near enough at his construction job.
 That boss of his, Chuck Barbieri, is one fucking cheap ass bastard.
 It’s a good thing Tony ain't married.
 He’d have even a God damned harder time making it.
 I mean with money, naturally.
 Tony's a very cool cat, always has it made with the beautiful, sexy broads.
 Shit, he's got all the fucking right words and ways.”